-The format of each entry, with each field separated by blanks or tabs, is: system-name time device class phone login_sequence system-name The name of the remote system.
+The format of each entry, with each field separated by blanks or tabs, is:

-time
+system-name time device class phone login\sequence

+system-name The name of the remote system.

-A string that indicates the days-of-week and times-of-day when the system can be called (for example, MoTuTh0800-1740).
+time A string that indicates the days of the week and times of day when the system can be called (for example, MoTuTh0800-1740).

-The day portion may be a list containing:
+The day portion can be a list containing one or more of the following: